 The so-called Christmas Truce of 1914 came only five months after the outbreak of war in Europe and was one of the last examples of the outdated notion of chivalry between enemies in warfare.
 It was never repeated—future attempts at holiday ceasefires were quashed by officers' threats of disciplinary action—but it served as heartening proof, however brief, that beneath the brutal clash of weapons, the soldiers' essential humanity endured."
 (History Channel)

 Since I first learnt of this astonishing event, I always wondered: Why didn't they just keep on going?

 What if these soldiers had just collected all their colleagues at the front, on all sides and across all battlefields, left the trenches and returned to their families?

 What if they told their King, Kaiser and Czar, as well as all their political leaders, "We've tried it your way for five months now and we're not getting anywhere, just lots of us getting killed, so we're going home now and you bludgers can stay here and sort it out."

-Had they done this, then it truly would have been 'The war to end all wars'.
+Had they done this and refused to fight anymore, then it truly would have been 'The war to end all wars'.

 If only they had just kept on going.

 A beautiful rendition of J.S.
 Bach's "Bist Du Bei Mir" performed by Dame Janet Baker on YouTube here a version of which was featured in the 2005 film about the Christmas Truce, "Joyeux Noël."